-The median nerve also called the 'eye of the hand,' is a mixed nerve with a role of primary importance in the functionality of the hand.
-It innervates the group of flexor-pronator muscles in the forearm and most of the musculature present in the radial portion of the hand, controlling abduction of the thumb, flexion of the hand at the wrist, flexion of the digital phalanx of the fingers.
-Again the nerve allows the sensory innervation to the flying face of the thumb, index, middle and radial side of the ring finger and the entire palmar region of the radial half of the hand.
+The median nerve, also called the 'eye of the hand,' is a mixed nerve with a role of primary importance in the functionality of the hand.
+It innervates the group of flexor-pronator muscles in the forearm and most of the musculature present in the radial portion of the hand, controlling abduction of the thumb, flexion of the hand at the wrist, and flexion of the digital phalanx of the fingers.
+The nerve allows the sensory innervation to the palmer face of the thumb, index, middle and radial side of the ring finger, and the entire palmar region of the radial half of the hand.
 It also provides sensitivity to the dorsal skin of the last two phalanges of the index and middle fingers.

 Median nerve injuries occur by multiple mechanisms and can become injured at different sites along its course in the upper limb.

 Common injuries to the median nerves include anterior shoulder dislocation, elbow dislocation, humerus fracture, midshaft radius fractures, stab wounds, prolonged placement of a tourniquet, and repeated use of crutches.
-However, these injuries are rarely in isolation, and often associated with radial or ulnar nerve neuropathies as well.
+However, these injuries are rarely in isolation and are often associated with radial or ulnar nerve neuropathies.
 The most common mechanisms of injury are listed below.

 While the majority of cases of carpal tunnel syndrome are idiopathic, several conditions can induce, or precipitate, the entrapment of the nerve at the elbow and, in turn, the development of the clinical picture.
 The etiology of pregnancy-induced carpal tunnel syndrome is fluid retention.
 Space occupying lesions, including tumors, fractured callus, osteophytes, and hypertrophic synovial tissue, can be secondary causes along with metabolic conditions such as hypothyroidism, pregnancy, and rheumatoid arthritis.
 Infection is another secondary cause alongside alcohol use disorder and familial disorders.
 Connective tissue diseases are risk factors for carpal tunnel.
 Repetitive activities requiring repeated wrist extension and flexion, obesity, and recent menopause also have established links with carpal tunnel syndrome.
 Increased pressure within the carpal tunnel leads to nerve compression and damage .
 Repetitive motion and the use of vibratory tools increase the risk of carpal tunnel.
-With forceful hand exertional, the most important factor in occupational-related carpal tunnel syndrome.

 Median nerve injuries are the primary causes of emergency department access for peripheral nerve injuries.
-In the United States, there are about 3000 reported cases of injuries per year.
+In the United States, there are about 8,000,000 reported cases of injuries per year.
 Carpal tunnel syndrome is the most frequently encountered entrapment neuropathy of the upper extremity and is prevalent in up to 3% of the general population.
-The incidence of carpal tunnel syndrome is 105 cases per 100000 person-years.
-About gender, the syndrome occurs in 52 cases out of 100000 for men, and in 149 cases out of 100000 for women.
+The incidence of carpal tunnel syndrome is 105 cases per 100,000 person-years.
+Regarding gender, the syndrome occurs in 52 out of 100,000 cases for men and 149 cases out of 100,000 for women.
 The prevalence is 1% of men, and carpal tunnel syndrome is present in 7% of women, with a general population prevalence of 3%.
 The peak years of carpal tunnel are between the ages of 45 and 54.
 Bilateral carpal tunnel syndrome appears in up to 65% of cases.
 In an older patient population ages 65 to 74, women were found to have a carpal tunnel for times more likely than men.